 Day 1 | Explore Nantes

-Nantes, by the Loire River, is a youthful and dynamic city that has managed to combine modernity while preserving and enhancing its historic heritage.
+Nantes, by the Loire River, is a youthful and dynamic city that has managed to combine modernity while preserving and enhancing its historical heritage.
 Nantes is also one of the greenest cities in France, voted Europe’s green capital in 2013.

 Nantes was the former capital of the Dukes of Brittany, so there are many historical sites to visit.
 Also, Les Machines de l’Ile is a must on any trip to Nantes.
 This quirky project located on the isle in the middle of the Loire River is today one of the top things to do in France.

-Whether you prioritize sightseeing and ticking landmarks off your bucket list, or simply soaking in the atmosphere of a city, this Nantes itinerary comes with many ideas for your stay in Nantes.
+Whether you prioritize sightseeing and ticking landmarks off your bucket list or simply soaking in the atmosphere of a city, this Nantes itinerary comes with many ideas for your stay in Nantes.

 The list of fun things to do in Nantes includes: